 - Salt: After I tried my first test batch, I found the cookies to be cloyingly sweet.
 Obviously they’re intended to be sugary cookies, but increasing the salt to 1/4 teaspoon helped balance out that sweetness.

 - Sour cream: We’re confident sour cream is the secret to perfect homemade black & white cookies.
 This ingredient creates that iconic texture.
 It also reacts with the baking soda to produce enough lift in the cookies.
 (You’ll also need baking powder.
-Remember why some recipes call for both?)
+Remember the differences between baking powder vs baking soda and why some recipes call for both?)